We’re all about empowering you to trust in your own and natural ability to create the balanced and nourished life you’re meant to live.

-I grew up in what used to be the small town of McKinney, Texas (now it’s booming!) with a younger sister and brother, and my mom and dad.
+I grew up in what used to be the small town of McKinney, Texas with a younger sister and brother, and my mom and dad.
 My family ate dinner almost every night around the table, and both of my parents were involved in the cooking process.
 They worked hard to introduce us to a variety of foods, and weekly we were encouraged to try new things.

 My passion for cooking stems from the examples of my parents and grandparents.
 I remember learning to sauté mushrooms at the ripe age of eight, standing on a stool in the kitchen, or helping make homemade chocolate chip cookies.
 The Hein kids were known for eating “anything and everything”, or being “bottomless pits”.
 The weird kids requesting tuna noodle casserole at ten years old.